Laurus nobilis

 1 inch of water per week is a good starting target for in-ground plants once established.
 That can come from rain, irrigation, or a deep soak, similar to what you would give a small young fig tree.

 2-3 inches into the soil is where you should check moisture before reaching for the hose.
-If that depth feels dry, it is time to water; if it is still cool and damp, wait, since more bay laurels die from soggy roots than from thirst.
+If that depth feels dry, it is time to water; if it is still cool and damp, wait.
+Bay Laurel is more likely to suffer from soggy roots than brief dryness.

 7-10 days between waterings is typical for a 12-16 inch pot in summer, but wind, heat, and potting mix change everything.
 Containers dry out faster than raised beds, and dark plastic stays wetter than terra-cotta.